mlabs-haskell/plutus-simple-model/README.md

 ```

 It creates blockchain that has only one UTXO that belongs to the admin user.
 The value is how many coins
-we are goint to give to the admin.
-Admin can distribute values to test users from his reserves.
+we are going to give to the admin.
+Admin can distribute values to test users from admin's reserves.

-The reset of the code happens within `Run` monad which is thin wrapper on State over Blockchain under the hood.
+The rest of the code happens within `Run` monad which is a thin wrapper on State over Blockchain under the hood.
 We have scenarios of script usages as actions in the `Run` monad.
 When we are done we can get the result: